decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ```
 {% endraw %}

-The transition component allows you to set:
+The transition allows you to set:

 * A delay: milliseconds to wait before the change begins occuring.
 * A duration: milliseconds from when the change begins to when it ends.